softwareInkhub/brmh-backend/utils/EXECUTE.md

 **⚠️ Important Note:** For large datasets (60,000+ items), use `includeData=false` to avoid timeouts.
 The system will return only keys by default to prevent 504 Gateway Timeout errors.

+**🔄 Race Condition Protection:** The system prevents conflicts between bulk caching operations and Lambda-triggered cache updates.
+If a bulk cache operation is in progress, cache updates are queued and processed automatically after the bulk operation completes.

 #### Parameters:
 - `cacheOperation` (string, required) - HTTP method: GET, POST, PUT, PATCH, DELETE
 - Additional parameters depend on the operation